AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

       "Type": "Json",
       "Description": "Disk mappings to attach to instance.
 Max support 16 disks.\nIf the image contains a data disk, you can specify other parameters of the data disk via the same value of parameter \"Device\".
 If parameter \"Category\" is not specified, it will be cloud_efficiency instead of \"Category\" of data disk in the image.Old instances will not be changed.", "MaxLength": 16
     },
+    "UserData": {
+      "Type": "String",
+      "Description": "User data to pass to instance.
+[1, 16KB] characters.User data should not be base64 encoded.
+If you want to pass base64 encoded string to the property, use function Fn::Base64Decode to decode the base64 string first."
+    },
     "SystemDiskSize": {
       "Type": "Number",